tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 ## Verify that the pods are running

-1. After the installation is complete, run the command below with the namespace you selected for the mesh agent location and confirm that the pods are all in a running status.
+1. After the installation is complete, run the command below with the namespace you selected for the Istio agent location and confirm that the pods are all in a running status.

     ```bash
     kgp -n apic-control